moritzWa/wallawitsch-gmail.com/src/content/cas.md

 Although the descriptions of the two terms, provided my Nielsen and Carter, still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI using our terminology.

+Its still early for software tools like those iGANs explored above but we can already infer that _Offering predefined elements (shapes, text, symbols) directly exemplifies how a digital tool can augment human intelligence by allowing the user to get into the creative flow faster and minimize unnecessary construction work._, as Molly Mielke phrased it in her thesis [Computers and Creativity](https://www.mollymielke.com/cc).

 ## Personal Knowledge Management

 A related concept, [Personal knowledge management